nikomatsakis/rust-latam-2019/content/index.md

 # Rust is not the result of any one person

-Great ideas in the development of Rust:
+(Some) great ideas in the development of Rust:

 - adopting the borrow checker (ownership and borrowing)
 - adopting the trait system